Note

 Important

-Only admins can add or drop authorized principals in their own scope.
+Only admins can add or remove authorized principals in their own scope.

-To view the list of authorized principals, right-click the target entity in the Connections panel and select Manage Database Authorized Principals.
-(You can also select this option from the Management Menu.)
+To view the list of authorized principals, open the Connections panel, right-click the target entity, and select Manage Database Authorized Principals.
+You can also select this option from the Management menu.

 Select Add principal to add an authorized principal.

-To drop an existing authorized principal, select Drop principal and confirm the action.
+To remove an authorized principal, select Drop principal and confirm the action.